Government's family violence strategy good sign for frontline workers - NZ Herald

 She also thought the strategy lacked accountability "on whether sufficient progress was being made to eliminate family and sexual violence".

+"Just a strategy itself will never eliminate family and sexual violence.
+The key test will be if the Government can deliver tangible results on the laudable goals of the strategy."

-Minister for the Prevention of Family Violence Marama Davidson said the strategy deals extensively with the gendered nature of family violence.
+Minister for the Prevention of Family Violence Marama Davidson said the strategy dealt extensively with the gendered nature of family violence.

-She said the plan brings together 10 agencies and holds them accountable to reaching their goals.
+She said the plan brings together 10 agencies and holds them accountable for reaching their goals.

 She said the strategy outlines a clear commitment to helping male victims as well as female victims.